Azure/Azure-Sentinel/Solutions/CarbonBlack/README.md

 #### Authorize connections

-Once deployment is complete, you will need to authorize each connection within the deployed Logic Apps.
+Once the playbook is deployed, edit the Logic App and authorize each Carbon Black Cloud and Microsoft Teams connection.

-1. Click the Microsoft Sentinel connection resource
+1. Click the connection resource
-2. Click edit API connection
+2. Click edit or create new API connection
 3. Click Authorize
 4. Sign in
 5. Click Save
-6. Repeat steps for other connections such as Teams connection and CarbonBlack connector API Connection
+6. Repeat steps for other connections such as the Microsoft Teams connection and Carbon Black connector connection.

 > *Note*
 > The API Key must be provided as a combination {API Key}/{API ID}.